 New Zealand is a land filled with wonders, both natural and manmade.
 There is so much on this tiny island that sets it apart from the world and makes it a unique place – one that continues to draw hundreds of thousands of tourists to its shores every year.
-Here are our top 10 most iconic NZ landmarks.
+Here are our top most iconic NZ landmarks.

 The Moeraki Boulders are some of the most fascinating things to see in New Zealand and this is definitely one of the most popular attractions in the country.
 These perfectly spherical rock formations are technically not boulders but concretions exposed by erosion, and are found down on the Otago coast in the South Island.
 Maori myth says that these boulders are in fact the debris of a massive waka (canoe).

 Craters of the Moon

 If you feel like taking a stroll into another world then just north of Taupo on the North Island you’ll find the Craters of the Moon Geothermal Walk.
 The name gives it away.
 The land, with its huge craters, lack of plant life and seething gouts of steam, looks more like another planet than anything terrestrial.
 Geothermal activity is responsible for the steam, of course, as well as the pervasive, sulphurous smell.
 Visitors pay a nominal fee for admission and follow a carefully mapped hike through the dramatic terrain.
 The walk takes about an hour to an hour and a half, depending on the route selected.